Configuration

 ../_images/isp_configuration_remote.png

-Probe the configuration and examine the result carefully to make sure that this really is the SPECTRUM PROTECT node and server you want to use.
+Probe the configuration and examine the result carefully to make sure that this really is the STORAGE PROTECT node and server you want to use.
 If probing fails, try to login to the Unix system in question with an SSH client like Putty.
 Make sure you use password authentication (keypairs aren’t supported yet) and the same user and IP definitions you provided to MAGS.
 Once logged in, enter “dsmc q se –se=servername” where “servername” is the same information provided under “TSM Servername”.
-Typical issues are that the Linux system has password authentication disabled or that “dsmc” isn’t included in the user’s path, DSM_CONFIG isn’t set in the user’s environment etc. Please refer to IBM’s SPECTRUM PROTECT client documentation for Linux to resolve these problems.
+Typical issues are that the Linux system has password authentication disabled or that “dsmc” isn’t included in the user’s path, DSM_CONFIG isn’t set in the user’s environment etc. Please refer to IBM’s STORAGE PROTECT client documentation for Linux to resolve these problems.

 ../_images/image037.png